Service-Disabled Veterans Insurance (S-DVI) Overview

-Service-Disabled Veterans Insurance (S-DVI) is a Veterans’ Affairs insurance program that offers low-cost coverage to eligible service members.
+Service-Disabled Veterans Insurance (S-DVI) was a Veterans Affairs insurance program that offers low-cost coverage to eligible service members.
 It is available to veterans who have service-connected disabilities.
 The basic coverage amount is up to $10,000.

-You can apply for S-DVI if all of the following conditions are true.
+You were allowed to apply for S-DVI if all of the following conditions are true.
 You:

 - Were released from active duty on or after April 25, 1951, and didn’t receive a dishonorable discharge, and

 - Were rated for a service-connected disability (even if only 0%), and

 - Are in good health except for any service-connected conditions, and

 - Apply within two years from the date we grant your new service-connected disability.

 As a note, the VA states that an increase of a disability rating (like, from 0% to 30%, for example), or a rating of Individual Unemployability, which indicates that you can’t work, does not qualify you for S-DVI.

 For example, I applied for S-DVI in 2014 after I retired and received a 70% disability rating.
 I was turned down for coverage under this program because I suffered from stage 3 chronic kidney disease.
 I was not considered healthy enough for the program in light of my disabilities.
 I was able to appeal the decision and get the basic coverage for my family’s benefit.